aplbrain/grand/docs/reference/backends/_gremlin.py.md

 ### Arguments
 > - **node_name** (`Hashable`: `None`): The ID of the node
 > - **metadata** (`dict`: `None`): An optional dictionary of metadata
-> - **upsert** (`bool`: `True`): Update the node if it already exists.
-If this
-        is set to False and the node already exists, a backend may         choose to throw an error or proceed gracefully.

 ### Returns
 > - **Hashable** (`None`: `None`): The ID of this node, as inserted